openapx/r-service-txflow/README.md

 An existing data file or blob can be added to the work area snapshot as a different named item by specifying the new name using the `name` option.
-All other data file or blob attributes are retained from the source `snapshot`.
+All other data file or blob properties are retained from the source `snapshot`.

 The returned record is in the format of a JSON object.